embedly/embedly-docs/tutorials/start.rst

 Getting Started with Embedly
 ============================

+.. *This page is a summary of the Embedly API for developers with programming experience.
+Bloggers and other authors who want to use Embedly without writing code should see :doc:`Embedly for Authors </authors>`.*

 Ever shared a link on Facebook or Google+?
 You might enter this:

     check this out: http://vimeo.com/18150336